bwestergard/machineryquestion/_posts/2019-08-28-peoples-republic.md

 sold through Amazon?

 Amazon employees didn't know.
 They didn't draw up ex ante consistent allocations of graphite.
-Amazon simply doesn't allocate production goods to firms which manufacture for its virtual shelves.
+Amazon doesn't allocate production goods to firms which manufacture for its virtual shelves.
 Those firms (and the firms they buy from, and the firms those firms buy from, etc.) turn to the market to acquire the inputs they believe will prove instrumental in